Ulf Puder Leipzig, Germany, b. 1958

 Biography

-He studied at The Maleriei and Grafik of the Hochschule for Grafik and Buchkunst, Leipzig, and was Fellow of Gloucestershire College of Art and Technology in Cheltenham, England.
-Puder is co-founder of the Artist Group PIG (1982).
+He studied at the HGB (Academy of Visual Arts) in Leipzig and was a member of the Gloucestershire College of Art and Technology in Cheltenham.
+Puder is a cofounder of the artist group PIG (1982).

-Puder has had numerous international solo and group exhibitions at Marc Straus, New York; Galerie Moeller Witt, Aarhus, Denmark; Galerie Jochen Hempel, Leipzig, Germany; Essl Museum, Klosterneuberg, Austria; Neuberger Museum of Art, Purchase, New York; Camden Art Centre, London; Museum für Moderne Kunst, Berlin; Ludwig Museum, Budapest; the Hamburger Bahnhof, Berlin; Museum für Moderne Kunst, Stockholm; and Galerie Berggruen, San Francisco, CA, among others.
+Puder has had numerous international exhibitions, both solo and group, at galleries such as Marc Straus, New York; Moeller Witt, Aarhus; Jochen Hempel, Leipzig; Essl Museum, Klosterneuberg; Neuberger Museum of Art, Purchase, New York; Camden Art Centre, London; the Museum of Modern Art, Berlin; the Ludwig Museum, Budapest; Hamburger Bahnhof, Berlin; the Museum of Modern Art, Stockholm; and Berggruen, San Francisco.

 Works